dmitryame/echowaves/README.markdown

     "distributed index 'article' can not be directly indexed; skipping."

-* Start a Sphinx searchd daemon using Thinking Sphinx's settings
+Start a Sphinx searchd daemon using Thinking Sphinx's settings

     rake thinking_sphinx:start

 Also – you can run the index task while Sphinx is running, and it’ll reload the indexes automatically.
 Prior to 0.9.9 though, Sphinx doesn’t reload the configuration file, so if you’ve changed your index structure or other Sphinx settings, you will need to stop and start it for those changes to take effect.

-* setup a cron tab to run "rake thinking_sphinx:index" periodically or do it manually when you need it
+setup a cron tab to run "rake thinking_sphinx:index" periodically or do it manually when you need it

-* SignUp as a new user.
+SignUp as a new user.
 Activate the user by copy-pasting the activation URL from the debug log into the address field of your browser and hit enter.

-* To actually get the actionmailer stuff sent, you'll need to change the SMTP settings in config/environment.rb In that case, you'll probably want to comment out the (currently last) line in config/environments/development.rb that reads "config.action_mailer.raise_delivery_errors = false", so that actionmailer failures are more visible.
+To actually get the actionmailer stuff sent, you'll need to change the SMTP settings in config/environment.rb In that case, you'll probably want to comment out the (currently last) line in config/environments/development.rb that reads:

+    "config.action_mailer.raise_delivery_errors = false"

+so that actionmailer failures are more visible.

 ## REPORTING ISSUES